Understanding Functional Freeze: Signs, Causes, and How to Heal

 Brain fog and difficulty concentrating

-Lack of motivation, struggling to get things done
+Lack of motivation, struggling to get started on things you normally care about

 Racing thoughts paired with an inability to take action

-Seeking numbing behaviors - doom scrolling, binge eating, drinking wine to self-soothe
+Seeking numbing behaviors - doom scrolling, binge eating, drinking wine to decompress

 Decision fatigue and indecisiveness